03 Using R syntax

 One type of models within this area are Prototypical Networks (ProtoNet) which were initially proposed by Snell, Swersky, and Zemel (2017).
 This type of network was developed to create classifiers that are able to generalize to new classes that the model did not see during training, using only the information of a few examples of each class provided to the network (support data set).
 To achieve this goal, the networks learn to create a prototype for every class in the support data set with help of the examples for every class.
 Then, the network compares the new data with these prototypes and assigns the class of the nearest prototype to the new data.
 Since the network calculates the distance of every new case to every prototype, it belongs to the metric-based meta-learning approaches (Zhou 2023, pp. 48).

-Since ProtoNet is a simple, easy to understand approach and provie3w good performance, several extensions have been suggested. aifeducation replaces the original loss function with the loss function suggested by Zhang et al. (2019) and adds the learnable metric described by Oreshkin, Rodriguez, and Lacoste (2019) to increase performance.
+Since ProtoNet is a simple, easy to understand approach and provides good performance, several extensions have been suggested. aifeducation replaces the original loss function with the loss function suggested by Zhang et al. (2019) and adds the learnable metric described by Oreshkin, Rodriguez, and Lacoste (2019) to increase performance.

 The application of a classifier based on ProtoNet is similar to the